theantichris/WordPress-Plugin-Boilerplate/README.md

 # WordPress Plugin Framework

-This is a framework I wrote for making WordPress plugins easier and to help make sure the use of best practices.
+This is an OOP framework for developing WordPress plugins.

 The main class uses the Singleton pattern to make sure that only one instance of the plugin is ever created.